/ Solon Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident results in a long-term impairment, you may be able to receive additional benefits under Ohio law.
-These entitlements are meant to account for the ongoing effects of your injury on your future employment potential.
+If your on-the-job injury leads to a long-term impairment, you may be entitled to additional benefits under Ohio law.
+These benefits are designed to account for the lasting impact of your injury on your capacity to earn a living.

 Types of permanent disability benefits: